base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/overview.md

 # Overview of Connecting to the Blockchain

-These guides show you how to connect your frontend to the blockchain using JSON RPC blockchain providers, and the [Rainbowkit], [Wagmi], and [Viem] stack.
+These guides show you how to connect your frontend to the blockchain using JSON RPC blockchain providers, and the [RainbowKit], [wagmi], and [viem] stack.

 ---